techidaily/site-instagram-clips/source/_posts/new-2024-approved-expertise-in-editing-how-to-add-descriptive-texts-to-videos.md

 Have you ever wondered what the benefits of adding captions to Instagram videos are?
 Read this part of the article to know the actual reasons for adding captions to Instagram:

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 1\.
 To Make Movies Trailers Comprehensive

 If you are posting movie trailers on Instagram, there are chances that people won't understand the dialogue immediately.
 To make your movie trailers more understandable, it's recommended to add captions before posting them as Instagram videos.